 We will process your personal data in line with one of the following legal bases:

-- in order to perform our obligations under our contract with you;
+- To perform our obligations under our contract with you

-- the use of your personal data as described is necessary for our legitimate business interests such as:
+- Use of your personal data as described is necessary for our legitimate business interests such as:

 Sharing your personal data